discordjs/guide/guide/interactions/registering-slash-commands.md

 In this page, we'll cover how to make them work using discord.js!

-To make Slash Commands work, we need to do two things:
+To make slash commands work, we need to do two things:

-1. **Register the _structure_ of the Slash Command**: We will be creating a separate file called `deploy-commands.js` for registration.
+1. **Register the structure of the slash command**: We will be creating a separate file called `deploy-commands.js` for registration.
 In this step, we are essentially telling Discord:
 > "Show *these* commands to the user when they type `/` in the chat."

-2. **Reply to the Slash Command**: In this step, we decide *what* and *how* to reply to the user who used our Slash Command.
+2. **Reply to the slash command**: In this step, we decide *what* and *how* to reply to the user who used our slash command.
 This is essentially the "bot" itself (the `index.js`).

 ::: warning
-You only need to register the *structure* of your Slash Commands **ONCE**.
+You only need to register the *structure* of your slash commands **ONCE**.
 We will see what we mean by "*structure*" in the next section.

 Once your commands have been registered, they will "stay" in Discord.
 Anything you do in your local file after this point will **NOT** affect the commands that have been registered already.
 You can even delete your `deploy-commands.js` file and it won't affect the commands that have been registered already.